Lotterleben/AODVv2-Draft/README.md

 	git push -u origin metrics_reordering

-3) Edit, push to gitHub, edit, ...
+3) Edit, push to gitHub with

+	git push

+edit, ...

 4) When you're done, open pull request by choosing your branch from the drop-down menu and clicking “open pull request”